crow50/packets-of-pain/README.md

 - **Camera Reset:** Press `R` to reset the camera position.
 - **Birds-Eye View:** Press `T` to switch between isometric and top-down view
 - **Connect Tool:** Click two nodes to create a connection (flow direction matters!).
-    - *Valid Flows:* Internet -> WAF -> ALB -> Compute -> (DB/S3)
+    - *Valid Flows:* Internet -> WAF -> Load Balancer -> Compute -> (Database/Object Storage)
 - **Delete Tool:** Remove services to recover 50% of the cost.
 - **Time Controls:** Pause, Play (1x), and Fast Forward (3x).

 ## 🧠 Strategy Tips
 1.  **Block Fraud First:** Always place a WAF immediately connected to the Internet.
 Fraud leaks destroy reputation fast.
 2.  **Scale Compute:** As traffic increases, a single Compute node won't be enough.
-Use an ALB to split traffic across multiple Compute nodes.
+Use a Load Balancer to split traffic across multiple Compute nodes.
 3.  **Watch Your Queues:** If a service's queue fills up (red ring), requests will fail.
 Add more capacity!
 4.  **Budget Wisely:** Databases are expensive.
 Don't over-provision them early on.